-But look a little closer on that Syracuse bench and you’ll see Adrian Autry, or “Red” as he’s known to friends and family.
+If you’ve been paying attention for the past 12 seasons, sitting next to Boeheim as an assistant was Adrian Autry, or “Red” as he’s known to friends, family and NY basketball historians.
 It’s a name and face that should be familiar to college basketball fans who followed the game in the early ’90s.

 He’s a New York City kid from the Martin Luther King projects who used the game to formulate and chase a dream.
-When he was young, his mother taught him the importance of helping others as she often welcomed friends and relatives that were struggling to stay in their apartment until their respective situations improved.
+When he was young, his mother, Angeter Redfearn, taught him the importance of helping others as she often welcomed friends and relatives that were struggling to stay in their apartment until their respective situations improved.

-Money was scarce, but love and laughter were in abundance.
-On the commute home from elementary school, he’d finish his homework traveling alone on the NYC subways and buses so he could take his pill to the playground as soon as possible.
+Money was scarce, but love and laughter were abundant.
+On the commute home from elementary school, he’d finish his homework traveling alone on the NYC subways and buses so he could hustle to the playground as soon as possible.

-And if you were around the NYC grassroots hoops scene in the late ’80s, perhaps you remember Autry getting it in on those exceptional Riverside Church Hawks teams, playing alongside Reese, Sealy, and the No. 1 high school player in all of the land, Queens native Kenny Anderson.
+And if you were around the NYC grassroots hoops scene in the late ’80s, perhaps you remember Autry doing damage on those exceptional Riverside Church Hawks teams, playing alongside Reese, Sealy, and the No. 1 high school player in all of the land, Queens native Kenny Anderson.

 Louisville, Kentucky, St. John’s, and Pitt were among the schools that recruited Autry, a smooth and steady 6-foot-4 floor general whose forte was dishing the rock and playing bulldog defense.
 In the 1990 McDonald’s All-American Game, playing against the likes of Grant Hill, he dished out 11 assists.